Test Harness Integration #

 ArgumentPurpose

-step_nameName attached to the step records this harness emits
+step_nameName attached to the step records this harness emits; defaults to "test" if not passed

 retryExplicit RetryConfig (overrides config["retry"])